Promoting safety for women

 Our Safety for Women & Girls Programme, Kenya

-Up to 50,000 people live in our company villages on our tea estate in Kericho, Kenya, where we employ around 5,500 permanent workers with several thousand temporary workers joining them in peak season.
+Our largest tea plantation is in Kericho, Kenya.
+It covers over 8,700 hectares of land and employs around 10,000 workers during the peak tea-picking season.
 In 2013, we commissioned an extensive independent review following allegations of sexual harassment there in 2010 and 2013.

 We’re ensuring that all workers in Kericho – women and men – know how to report any cases of violence, harassment, or human rights abuses, and understand that they’re supported by Unilever and protected by the law.Winfridah Nyakwara, our Integrated Social Sustainability Manager, Unilever Africa